UoL-Planetary-Modelling/General_Documentation/WACCM Guides & Tutorials/WACCM_Workflow.md

 ## 6) Edit user_nl_cam file

-- To run the model 'out the box', skip this stage.
+- To run the model 'out the box' like for your **test case**, skip this stage.
 To make changes to the standard options, edit the user_nl_cam file in your chosen text editor.

 - This file results in the creation of component namelists, the *_in files (i.e. atm_in, lnd_in, and so on).
 The *_in files are located in $CASEROOT/CaseDocs/ and in $RUNDIR.